mohd-nasar/Machine-Learning-CS771-Project/README.md

 # Machine Learning Project
 This repository contains the implementation of a machine learning project for the CS771 course at IIT Kanpur, under the guidance of Professor Piyush Rai (Aug 2024 - Dec 2024).
-The project focuses on classifying emoticons using various machine learning models.

 ## MiniProject1 - Emoticon Classifier